 Nevada Educator Performance Framework (NEPF) for Teacher-Librarians

-The NEPF for Teacher-Librarians went into full implementation for elementary school, middle school, and high school teacher-librarians starting in the 2018-2019 school year.
+The NEPF for Teacher-Librarians is in full implementation for elementary school, middle school, and high school teacher-librarians.
 Resources and tools, including the Instructional Practice and Professional Responsibilities rubrics, are available at the Nevada Department of Education Web site.

 School Library Program